 What is ambient intelligence (AmI)?

-That capacity is enabled by unobtrusive embedded devices in the environment and natural user interfaces (NUI), providing some services autonomously in response to perceived needs and accepting user input through voice, gesture and other non-interruptive methods.
+Ambient intelligence, sometimes referred to as AmI, is the element of a pervasive computing environment that enables it to interact with and respond appropriately to the humans in that environment.
+That capacity is enabled by unobtrusive embedded devices in the environment and natural user interfaces, which provide some services autonomously in response to perceived needs and accept user input through voice, gesture and other noninterruptive methods.

 Ambient intelligence powering IoT

-In addition to home and business settings, ambient intelligence can also be used in a completely automated environment to assess conditions, interact with other devices, perform management functions and transmit data externally.
+Ambient intelligence communication elements are always on and receptive to human input and other variables.
+In addition to home and business settings, ambient intelligence is also used in completely automated environments to assess conditions, interact with other devices, perform management functions and transmit data externally.

-Some elements of an AmI environment:
+Some elements of an ambient intelligence environment include the following:

 - Embeddedness.
 Technological developments such as the prevalence of IoT devices -- objects outfitted with computing ability and connectivity -- are leading to embedded computing, combinations of hardware and software designed for specific purposes.